Mutual Information for Electromagnetic Information Theory Based on Random Fields: Introduction

 \section{Introduction}

-Wireless communication systems usually utilize four-dimensional electromagnetic fields, including one time dimension and three spatial dimensions, for information exchange.
-However, the classical Shannon information theory analyzes the capacity of one-dimensional signals between source and destination only in the time domain, which mismatches the four-dimensional electromagnetic fields of actual communication systems \cite{shannon1948mathematical}.
-The modern multiple-input multiple-output (MIMO) technology is, intrinsically, an attempt to utilize the extra information contained in the remained three spatial dimensions \cite{kaye1970transmission}.
-Although the MIMO technology tries to capture the information from the spatial dimensions, due to the simple discretization of the continuous spatial dimensions, it fails to fully explore the spatial information \cite{sanguinetti2021wavenumber}.
-Therefore, we should restore to the continuous four-dimensional electromagnetic fields to analyze the ultimate performance limit of arbitrary communication system, which leads to the research of the electromagnetic information theory (EIT) \cite{gruber2008new}.
+Wireless communication systems employ electromagnetic fields with three continuous spatial dimensions for information exchange.
+However, the modern multiple-input multiple-output (MIMO) technology, viewed as a discretization of the continuous spatial dimensions, mismatches the continuous nature of electromagnetic fields in real-world communication systems, thus causing its inability to fully explore the spatial information~\cite{sanguinetti2022wavenumber}.
+Therefore, we should restore to the continuous electromagnetic fields to analyze the fundamental performance limit of an arbitrary communication system, motivating the research of the electromagnetic information theory (EIT)~\cite{gruber2008new}.

-For EIT, one approach to analyze the ultimate performance limit is based on the Kolmogorov $\epsilon$-capacity.
-Different from the Shannon capacity which is the maximum number of bits that can be transmitted through a given channel, the Kolmogorov $\epsilon$-capacity is the minimum number of bits required to reconstruct a particular message.
-An optimization method was established for the calculation of Kolmogorov $\epsilon$-capacity in \cite{migliore2018horse}.
-This method relied on simulations, so it failed to provide theoretical solutions to the degrees of freedom (DoF) and capacity in general cases.